rahul-bharati/creavio-app/docs/architecture/README.md

 This project is structured into several key components to ensure modularity and maintainability.
 Below is an overview of the architecture:

-- Backend (GoLang)
+- Backend (Go)
-    - API Gateway: One Entry point for all requests.
+    - API Gateway: One entry point for all requests.
     - Microservices: Each service handles a specific business function.
     - Database: Database per service design for data isolation.
     - Authentication Service: Manages user authentication and authorization.